 Every dollar raised during Ripples of Hope will support children, teens and adults who have experienced traumatic loss due to death or divorce.

 RESILIENCE: An Art Show & Auction

-Introducing RESILIENCE, a new fundraiser benefitting Calm Waters grief support groups through an in-person art opening on August 7, 6 p.m. at Calm Waters Center, 501 N. Walkers, Suite 140, and a virtual silent auction that opens to the same day as the art opening and closes on Thursday, August 12 at Noon.
+Introducing RESILIENCE, a new fundraiser benefitting Calm Waters grief support groups through an in-person art which opened on August 7 at 6 p.m. at Calm Waters Center, 501 N. Walkers, Suite 140, and a virtual silent auction that opened the same day as the art opening and closed on Thursday, August 12 at Noon.

 Over 20 local artists were invited to submit up to two pieces of art that interprets their version of resilience, life after loss, and hope after grief.
-The proceeds of each sold piece will be split 80/20 between Calm Waters and the artist.
+The proceeds of each sold piece were split 80/20 between Calm Waters and the artist.

 Trauma-Sensitive Yoga Classes

 Tuesdays | 6 – 6:45 p.m.

 September, October & November 2021 & January & February 2022

 Calm Waters introduces Trauma-Sensitive Yoga classes for those over 13 years of age and female-identifying.
 Classes are every Tuesday evening at 6 p.m. in the Calm Waters Rainbolt Family Renewal Room for up to 10 people.
 Attendees are encouraged to bring their own yoga mats and several mats are available on a first-come, first-served basis.
 No other equipment will be used.
 All abilities are welcome and movement options will be provided throughout the session.
 Childcare and refunds are not available.